Default Value: manual

 - The Workspace Plugin for Skype for Business uses 32-bit dlls.
 So, you must install the 32-bit Microsoft Office Skype for Business client.
 The 64-bit Microsoft Office Skype for Business Client is not supported.

 - Review DNS Requirements.

-- UCMA Connector supports two modes: manual and auto-provisioning.
+- UCMA Connector supports two modes: provision-mode.
 If you use the auto-provisioning mode, complete the Activating an auto-provisioned application procedure on the host where the Connector will be running.
 See Microsoft documentation for details:

 - Skype for Business: https://msdn.microsoft.com/en-us/library/dn466123(v=office.16).aspx